RETR-o/flutter_website-Active/README.md

-# act
+# Website for AIFT

-A new Flutter project.
+A Flutter web app for a company.
+Has both Mobile and Desktop view configs and navbar with images, Used auto size text package for dynamic text resizing

 ## Getting Started